MMapeke/NearMeApp/README.md

 NearMe allows users to view short descriptions of events near them along with short videos from users at the events.
 Can be viewed on a list or map showing whats near you.
 Users can also post information about events currently happening, with the location, short description, and short video.

 ### App Evaluation
-[Evaluation of your app across the following attributes]

 - **Category:** Social/Video
 - **Mobile:** View Only, uses camera, intended for mobile only experience
-- **Story:** Allows users to find events near them and view short videos of whats currently going on.
+- **Story:** Allows users to find events near them and view short info and media of whats currently going on.
 - **Market:** Anyone looking for something to do or to go to near them could find use for this app.
-Can only find specific content from people you know through following.
+Can also share what's near you for your profile or to get more people to come.
-- **Habit:** Users can very easily check what's going on near them with a visual guide, and short stories make consumption easy since.
-Habit forming because users will be interested/curious on whats happening around them.
+- **Habit:** Users can very easily check what's going on near them with a visual guide, and short stories make consumption easy.
+Habit forming because users will be interested/curious on whats happening around them and intuitive viewing experience.
 - **Scope:** Start out only focused on realtime events going on nearby.
-Can expand to following specific users.
+Can expand to recommendations, liking content.

 ## Product Spec